 To minimize your risk of this potentially life-threatening condition:

 • Avoid super absorbent tampons — choose the lowest absorbency rate to handle your flow.

 • Never leave a tampon inserted overnight; use overnight pads instead.

 • When inserting a tampon, be extremely careful not to scratch your vaginal lining (avoid plastic applicators).

 • Alternate the use of tampons with sanitary napkins or mini-pads during your period.

 • Change tampons at least every 4-6 hours.

 • Do not use a tampon between periods.

-Angels Secret is the ideal hygienic sanitary napkin that works to kill 99.9 percent of bacteria.
+Angel Moon is the ideal hygienic sanitary napkin that works to kill 99.9 percent of bacteria.
 Strengthen the body’s immune system, promote better sleep, maintain a healthy alkaline pH balance, may act as pain relief, balance the autonomic nervous system, neutralize free radicals and help to purify your blood.

 Ladies, this is what you have been waiting for!
 Finally, a sanitary napkin that provides you with the dryness, comfort and protection that you need and want.
 Sanitary Napkins include negative ion technology which has been proven to balance PH and hormone levels, helps protect against germs and bacteria, helps to reduce inflammation, fights against vaginal irritations and infections and reduces unwanted odor.
 You’re going to Love the Way You Feel.